jyotsana-khaparde/Namaste-React-jyotsana/Chapter 06 - Exploring the world/Theory/Session 6 Theory.md

 ## Q: What is `CORS`?
-A: Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.
+A: - Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.
-CORS defines a way in which a browser and server can interact to determine whether it is safe to allow the cross-origin request.
+- CORS defines a way in which a browser and server can interact to determine whether it is safe to allow the cross-origin request.
+- our browser does not allow us to call from one origin to another origin so if there is a mismatch, the browser blocks the API call. that is CORS policy.

 ## Q: What is `async and await`?